taoteg/call-of-duty-2-docker-server/README.md

-# Call of Duty 2 server
+# Call of Duty 2 server meet docker

-This dockerfile create an image to deploy a [Call of Duty 2](https://en.wikipedia.org/wiki/Call_of_Duty_2) multiplayer server on Ubuntu .
+Ccreate a docker image to deploy a [Call of Duty 2](https://en.wikipedia.org/wiki/Call_of_Duty_2) multiplayer server in an ubuntu container.

 ## Prerequisite